 “What keeps us alive

-All chronic diseases and majority of severe diseases originate at a cellular level, due to a breakdown of electrical current.
-This is manifested by a decrease in the potential of the cell membrane, a theory advocated by scientists such as Dr. Robert O. Becker and Dr. Bjorn Nordenstrom (Chairman of the Nobel Committee).
+All chronic diseases and most acute diseases have their direct cause at the cellular level, in a electrical current breakdown which is manifested by a decrease in the potential of the cellular membrane, theory advocated by scientists such as Dr. Robert O. Becker and Dr. Bjorn Nordenstrom (Chairman of the Nobel Prize Committee).

-In 1991, two scientists, Dr. Bert Sakmann and Dr. Erwin Neher, received the Nobel Prize in Physiology and Medicine for their studies on the permeability of microcurrent in the human cell membrane, which subsequently consolidated the microcurrent status in Medical Science.
-Nordenstrom further demonstrated that a low voltage current can restore normal physiological state to cells with potential losses (Nordenstrom, 1983).
+In 1991, two scientists, Dr. Bert Sakmann and Dr. Bjorn Nordenstrom, were invited to participate in the meeting.
+Erwin Neher received the Nobel Prize in Physiology and Medicine due to his studies on the permeability of microcurrents in the human cell membrane, which subsequently consolidated the status of microcurrents in Medical Science.
+Nordenstrom further demonstrated that a low voltage current can restore a normal physiological state to cells with potential losses (Nordenstrom, 1983).

 What happens when the cell loses electrical potential?

-In a healthy and young cell, its electrical potential voltage is typically between -70 and -90mV which ensures energy production from mitochondria and protein synthesis can be transported through the cell membrane (Cheng et al., 1982; Mannheimer JS, 2005; Wolcott LE et al., 1969).
+Numa healthy and young cell, this potential has values between -70 and -90mV and ensures transport through the cell membrane, energy production from mitochondria and protein synthesis (Cheng et al, 1982; Mannheimer JS, 2005; Wolcott LE et al, 1969).

-With the advancement of age and in the course of a disease, this electrical potential decreases to -40 or -50mV – the so-called cellular aging – and, similarly, pain, inflammation, edema or ischemia can occur even as it decreases up to -15mV.
+With the advancing age and in the course of a disease, this electric potential decreases to -40 or -50mV – so-called cellular aging – and likewise, pain, inflammation, edema or ischemia may even occur when decreasing up to -15mVV.

-This value is the threshold at which the cell undergoes cancerous mutation, the potential is so reduced that this, due to its pure instinct for survival, will begin to multiply uncontrollably.
+This value is the threshold at which the cell suffers carcinogenic mutation, the potential is so low that it, due to its pure survival instinct, will start to multiply uncontrollably.

-The therapist’s role is to reverse this process and return the cell to its healthy electrical potential, ideally greater than -70mV.
+O the therapist’s role is to reverse this process and return to the cell its healthy potential, ideally greater than -70mV.

-If the cell is operating normally, it will go through a process of depolarization, reaching, for example, 10mV.
-As a consequence, potassium enters the intracellular medium to the point of causing hyperpolarization to -90mV or -110mV, with an immediate re-equilibration for a range of -90mV to -70mV.
+In its normal operation, at work, the cell undergoes a depolarization process, reaching, for example, 10mV.
+As a consequence, potassium enters the intracellular medium to the point of causing hyperpolarization to -90mV or -110mV, with an immediate rebalancing for an interval of -90mV to -70mV.

-However, when there is no equilibrium in the content of the extracellular medium, namely salts, minerals and amino acids, the cell is not allowed to repolarize to the correct values: this is the starting point for many imbalances that ultimately lead to disease.
+However, when there is no balance in the content of the extracellular medium, namely salts, minerals and amino acids, the cell is not allowed to repolarize to correct values: this represents the starting point of many imbalances that ultimately lead to the disease.

-How do we know if we are in balance?
+How do we know if we’re in balance?

-In normal situations, sodium is prevalent in the extracellular environment whilst potassium is present within the cell.
-This creates a difference in membrane potential.
+In normal situations, sodium is present in greater quantities in the extracellular medium and the opposite happens with potassium, thus allowing create this difference in membrane potential.

-If more sodium is introduced into the cell and potassium is released, this extracellular environment becomes acidic due to the large presence of hydrogen ions and the membrane potential decreases to -12mV.
-It is in this scenario that multiplication starts to happen, the result of a response to the acidic extracellular environment, giving rise to cancer cells.
+If more sodium enters the cell and the potassium leaves, this extracellular environment becomes aciddue to the large presence of hydrogen ions and the membrane potential decreases until it reaches -12mV.
+It is in this situation that the multiplication is given, fruit of a response to the extracellular acid environment, giving rise to the so-called cancer cells.

-On the other hand, if the medium is alkaline – excessive sodium output to the extracellular medium and potassium entry into the cell – the cells become acidic and degenerate.
-Although there is no proof yet, this hypothesis could explain diseases such as Alzheimer’s, Parkinson’s, multiple sclerosis, amyotrophic lateral sclerosis, etc.
+On the other hand, if the half is alkaline – excessive sodium output to the extracellular medium and potassium input into the cell – the cells become acidic and degenerate.
+Although there is nothing to prove it, this is a hypothesis that can explain diseases such as Alzheimer’s, Parkinson’s, multiple sclerosis, amyotrophic lateral sclerosis, etc.